LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Concerns Sending Data to LLMs:} Eight participants shared that they specifically did not provide LLMs with identifying, confidential, or otherwise proprietary information in their prompts.
-P3 expressed concerns over the lack of ``\textit{trust and safety controls.}'' A few participants noted concerns about their data being used by companies like OpenAI.
-P4 stated, ``\textit{There is, of course, concern with what code am I sending to OpenAI.}'' P12 shared related concerns: ``\textit{If those interactions with Bard or ChatGPT get logged and used for training data in the future, it could be that those models start outputting production code or like, our own internal code.
-And that's something we want to avoid.}'' It is worth noting that, since April 2023, ChatGPT has included an option to prevent a user's queries from being used to train or improve the model \cite{dastin2023incognito}—the feature that both P14 and P15 mentioned that they used in order to reduce their security concerns.
-At present, Google Gemini additionally allows users some control over how their data is used by Google \cite{gemini_privacy}, and Copilot allows users to opt out of sharing their data \cite{copilot_privacy}.
+\begin{itemize} \item \textbf{Providing Sufficient Security:} Thirteen participants expressed that they considered LLMs' code to be sufficiently secure for their purposes, primarily because they were not using it in production environments or for critical applications.
+It was also mentioned that LLMs' code is as secure as any publicly available code.
+Seven participants shared that this was because of their specific use case, like P2, who noted that ``\textit{I've never had to use it for any security aspects.}'' P14 additionally used a VPN, and P4 and P15 shared that they believed their reading of the generated code was another layer of added protection against security concerns. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Concerns Sending Data to LLMs:} Eight participants shared that they specifically did not provide LLMs with identifying, confidential, or otherwise proprietary information in their prompts.
+P3 expressed concerns over the lack of \textit{trust and safety controls.}'' A few participants noted concerns about their data being used by companies like OpenAI.
+P12 shared related concerns: \textit{If those interactions with Bard or ChatGPT get logged and used for training data in the future, it could be that those models start outputting production code or like, our own internal code.
+And that's something we want to avoid.}'' It is worth noting that, since April 2023, ChatGPT has included an option to prevent a user's queries from being used to train or improve the model \cite{dastin2023incognito}; the feature that both P14 and P15 mentioned that they used in order to reduce their security concerns.
+At present, Google Gemini additionally allows users some control over how their data is used by Google \cite{gemini_privacy}, and Copilot allows users to opt out of sharing their data \cite{copilot_privacy}. \item \textbf{Concerns using Data from LLMs:} Eight participants emphasized developers' responsibility to ensure code correctness, especially regarding the possibility of copying and using code without review.
+Two participants explicitly stated that LLM code should not be copied without review due to security concerns; P11 shared that, ``\textit{I think it's dangerous, right?
+Like, if out of our work on a team, somebody would just copy-paste ChatGPT [code], you know, I'll probably be annoyed by it.}'' P1 further expressed concerns over malicious actors potentially injecting poisoning code that goes on to then further train ChatGPT, which could result in the tool generating exploitable code in the future.
+We note that both this and the above developer-identified challenge are clearly informed by applying knowledge of how LLMs work to determine possible risks of sharing data with LLMs and using LLM outputs in production code. \end{itemize}